Longboard wheels

 - Stroke (ball bearing seat)

-As you might imagine, there are different options to all points, so there are almost infinite different combinations.
-When you're looking for your ideal reels, you absolutely have to be prepared to make compromises as well.
-The perfect reel that is 100% tailored to your needs probably won't exist.
+As you can probably imagine, there are different options for all points, so there are an almost infinite number of different combinations.
+If you are looking for your ideal wheels, you have to be prepared to make compromises.
+The perfect reel that is 100% tailored to your requirements will probably not exist.

-When it comes to the diameter of the reel, a simple but important principle applies: the larger the reel, the faster it will be in its final speed.
-Small rollers accelerate faster, but will never reach the speed of a large roller.
+A simple but important principle applies to the diameter of the reel: the larger the reel, the faster its top speed.
+Although small wheels accelerate faster, they will never reach the speed of a large wheel.

-For this reason, downhill riders in particular prefer to use large rollers with a diameter of around 80 mm to really enjoy the rush of speed.
-Carvers and cruisers, on the other hand, swear by rollers with an average of around 70 mm.
-In this case, one speaks of the classic size for longboard rollers.
-If the rollers are even smaller (up to a diameter of 65 mm) one speaks of special models for mini and children's longboards.
+For this reason, downhill riders in particular prefer to use large wheels with a diameter of around 80 mm in order to really enjoy the rush of speed.
+Carvers and cruisers, on the other hand, swear by wheels with an average diameter of around 70 mm.
+In this case, we are talking about the classic size for longboard wheels.
+If the wheels are even smaller (up to a diameter of 65 mm), they are referred to as special models for mini and children's longboards.

 Hard or soft?

-The next criterion that you must pay attention to when making your choice is the degree of hardness of the wheels.
-This is indicated in the unit durometer type a and ranges approximately from 75 a to 100 a, whereby the smaller the number, the softer the roller.
-Rollers with a very high a value are already moving in the direction of skateboard rollers.
+The next criterion you need to pay attention to when making your choice is the hardness of the wheels.
+This is specified in the unit durometer type a and ranges from 75 a to 100 a, whereby the lower the number, the softer the wheel.
+Wheels with a very high a-value are already moving in the direction of skateboard wheels.

-The different degrees of hardness are noticeable in the driving behavior of the rollers.
-While soft rollers dampen road irregularities better and are suitable for long journeys, but slide worse, later and more uncontrolled, harder rollers are faster and slide better.
-On the other hand, they absorb shocks more poorly.
-Applied concretely to the different styles, this means the following:
+The different degrees of hardness are noticeable in the handling of the wheels.
+While soft wheels absorb road bumps better and are suitable for long rides, they slide worse, later and more uncontrollably, harder wheels are faster and slide better.
+On the other hand, they absorb impacts less well.
+Specifically applied to the different styles, this means the following:

 - Downhill - intermediate model

-Unlike skateboard wheels, those of longboards also differ in terms of their edges, also called "lips".
-Here, quite generally speaking, a distinction is made between rounded and angular edges:
+In contrast to skateboard wheels, longboard wheels also differ in terms of their edges, also known as "lips".
+Generally speaking, a distinction is made here between rounded and square edges:

 - Rounded edges give you easy, comfortable sliding and smooth transitions to normal riding.
 They are perfect for sliders and freeriders.

-- Square edges, on the other hand, provide more grip and have a larger contact area.
-This means that they can slide worse and are perfect for downhill.
+- Angular edges, on the other hand, provide more grip and have a larger contact surface.
+This means that they can slide less easily and are perfect for downhill riding.

 The seat of the ball bearing

-The seat of the ball bearing, i.e. the core of each longboard roller, is called "hub" in short and crisp in the technical jargon.
-It also has a great impact on the performance of your wheel and should therefore be chosen carefully.
-There are three different hubs:
+The seat of the ball bearing, i.e. the core of every longboard wheel, is referred to as the "hub" in technical jargon.
+It also has a major impact on the riding behavior of your wheel and should therefore be chosen carefully.
+There are three different types of hubs:

-- Centerset Hub: The ball bearing is located in the center of the reel.
-This ensures that the wheel has plenty of grip and does not wear conically, but evenly.
+- Centerset stroke: The ball bearing is located in the middle of the reel.
+This ensures that the wheel has plenty of grip and wears evenly rather than in a cone shape.

-- Sideset Hub: The ball bearing is located at the edge.
-This has the effect that these reels are perfect for sliding.
-The disadvantage: they wear very one-sided over time and take on a conical shape.
+- Sideset hub: The ball bearing is located at the edge.
+This has the effect that these wheels are perfect for sliding.
+The disadvantage: over time, they wear on one side and take on a conical shape.

-- Offset Hub: This is a compromise between centerset and sideset hub.
+- Offset hub: This is a compromise between a centerset and sideset hub.
 The ball bearing is not in the center but also not on the side.
-This makes the Offset Hub an all-rounder with which you can both slide and ride with a lot of grip.
-Most reels from manufacturers such as Bustin, Orangatang and Sector 9 are equipped with an offset stroke.
+This makes the offset hub an all-round talent that can be used for both sliding and riding with a lot of grip.
+Most wheels from manufacturers such as Bustin, Orangatang and Sector 9 are equipped with an offset hub.

-There is relatively little to say about ball bearings.
-If you have already made experiences in the skateboard area, you can use the ball bearings that you liked best there, also for your longboard.
-Special ball bearings made of ceramic are particularly heat-resistant, resistant and durable and are therefore particularly suitable for use in downhill riding.
-However, these models are also correspondingly more expensive than conventional ball bearings.
+There is relatively little to say about bearings.
+If you already have experience with skateboards, you can use the bearings you like best for your longboard.
+Special ceramic ball bearings are particularly heat-resistant, durable and long-lasting and are therefore particularly suitable for downhill riding.
+However, these models are also more expensive than conventional bearings.

-In our longboard store you will find many different rollers with different diameters, hardness, edges and hubs.
-We are sure that there is the right model for you and your needs - and if you ever get stuck, just send us an email or call us directly.
+In our longboard store, you will find many different wheels with different diameters, degrees of hardness, edges and hubs.
+We are sure that we have the right model for you and your requirements - and if you get stuck, just send us an email or call us directly.